heitor-azambuja/filter-design-by-optimization/README.md

 # Filter design by optimization
-This code finds the factors of fir digital filters transfer functions using Traditional Particle Swarm and Tribes variation optimization algorithms.
+This code finds the factors of dinite impulse respone (FIR) digital filters transfer functions using Traditional Particle Swarm and Tribes variation optimization algorithms.
 It uses the general polynomial of analog filters transfer function.

 ## Instalation